 “Stormkeeper” slows things down a little bit.
 This calypso-like tune features the saxophone playing of Steve Grainger.

-“Victims”, the final track on the vinyl release, was also put out as a single but it only did well in the UK, Ireland and Australia.
+“Victims”, the final track on the vinyl release, was also put out as a single but it only did well in the UK (number 3), Ireland (number 2) and Australia (number 4).
 It was not released in the US, Canada or Japan because the record label felt it was too depressing of a song.
 The piano and vocals create a very vivid mood.
 The song is very autobiographical; the lyrics seem to reflect the relationship between George and drummer Jon Moss.

 In 2003, a CD version with five additional bonus tracks was released.

 “Man-Shake” and “Mystery Boy” both appeared as B-sides to “Karma Chameleon” (depending upon the market).
 The former showcases Moss’ percussion with a steady, tribal beat.
 The later has a strong rhythm guitar line to it that makes for a good dance track.

 “Melting Pot” is a live track that appeared as the B-side to “It‘s a Miracle“.
 It is a song that celebrates the bringing together of diverse cultures to create one shared human race.

 “Colour by Numbers” was originally released as the B-side to “Victims”.

 “Romance Revisited” is an instrumental version of the song “Victims”.

 Coulour by Numbers was released in the fall of my freshmen year of college.
 By the holidays, I had a copy of it on vinyl.
 I had already become a fan of the group with their first album and this record just further cemented that.
 I played it quite often during my college years as it was one of my favorite releases from that year.
 It is an amazing pop record that blends a number of musical styles seamlessly.
 I appreciate it as much today as I did twenty eight years ago.
 It is one of those stand-bys that I enjoy from beginning to end.